March 23, 2018 - March 27, 2018

 The original 1969 poster highlights the “Greenwood Area Art Show” on Greenwood Street in Corn Hill.
 Designed by Frank Locurcio, a Corn Hill resident, this poster had a limited run of 50 prints.

 In 1980, a photo by Alan Reddig and a design by Bruce Leonard highlighted the iconic Gazebo at Lunsford Circle.
 Unusual for its black and white design, the poster announces a 10km race and the popular Fiddlers’ Fair.

 In 2010, Rochester artist Cordell Cordaro created a stylized depiction of the vivacious social atmosphere of Corn Hill.
-It thrilled visitors and quickly sold out with the juxtaposition of historic Corn Hill homes as hats.
+It thrilled visitors with the juxtaposition of historic Corn Hill homes as hats and quickly sold out.